savsky95/savsky95.github.io/_pages/foxsi4.md

 <img src="/assets/images/foxsi_detector.png" alt=" logo " style="float: right; margin-right: 15px;">
 <div>

-  <br>For FOXSI-4, I work on the Quad-Timepix3 detector, which will be one of many detectors positioned on the rocket.
+ For FOXSI-4, I work on the Quad-Timepix3 detector, which will be one of many detectors positioned on the rocket.
 Hard X-ray detectors for solar physics are essential as high energy solar activity--such as flares--will emit X-rays.
 As a junior specialist working on these detectors, my responsibility includes characterization and calibration, PCB development, design, and delivering a working assembly to be fixed to the rocket's focal plane.
 I work primarily in python, developing software to read and visualize data.
 Control of the detector's data acquisition is scripted in both python and C/C++.
 When designing mechanical and electrical components, I heavily utilize open-source engineering software such as KiCAD or pspice simulations.
  </div>

+<hr width="100%"
+    size="10"
+    align="center">
 </body>
 </html>